MicrosoftDocs/msteams-docs/msteams-platform/toolkit/deploy-Teams-app-to-container-service.md

 1. Run the `provision` command in Teams Toolkit.

-1. Use the Teams Toolkit to create an Entra ID, which you might want to set as your apps environment variables.
+1. Use the Teams Toolkit to create a Microsoft Entra ID, which you might want to set as your apps environment variables.

 1. After provisioning, locate the `AAD_APP_CLIENT_ID` in the `env/.env.${envName}` file and the encrypted `SECRET_AAD_APP_CLIENT_SECRET` in the `env/.env.${envName}.user` file.